Books

 Winner of the Ludwik Fleck Prize (2019) from the Society for Social Studies of Science.

-Seizing the Means of Reproduction: Entanglements of Feminism, Health and Technoscience (Duke UP 2012)
+Seizing the Means of Reproduction: Entanglements of Feminism, Health and Technoscience (Duke University Press, 2012)

-Sick Building Syndrome and the Problem of Uncertainty: Environmental Politics, Technoscience, and Women Workers (Duke UP, 2006)
+Sick Building Syndrome and the Problem of Uncertainty: Environmental Politics, Technoscience, and Women Workers (Duke University Press, 2006)

 Winner of the Ludwik Fleck Prize (2008) from the Society for Social Studies of Science.
 Blog interview with Jody Roberts about the book on World’s Fair